How to test a fuse multimeter

 6. Interpreting the multimeter reading: If the multimeter shows a reading close to zero or beeps, then the fuse is functioning correctly and has continuity.
 However, if the multimeter does not move or show any reading, then the fuse is blown and needs to be replaced.

-See also How to get to regents park
+See also How to pronounce plough

 Remember to always replace a blown fuse with the same type and rating to ensure the safety and proper functioning of the circuit.
 Testing a fuse with a multimeter allows you to quickly and accurately determine whether it requires replacement.